Updated on July 28th, 2020 by Bob Ciura

 Looking back further, Tesla has lost money each year for the past decade.
 It goes without saying that a money-losing company has to raise capital to continue to fund operations.
 To that end, Tesla has sold shares and issued debt to cover losses and fund expansion in recent years, both of which make paying a dividend even more difficult.

-Tesla has been among the market’s hottest stocks to start 2020, more than doubling in share price just since the beginning of the year.
+Tesla has been among the market’s hottest stocks to start 2020, more than tripling in share price just since the beginning of the year.
 Shareholders who had the foresight to buy Tesla near the 2019 lows have been rewarded with huge returns, through a soaring share price.

 However, investors looking for dividends and safety over the long run should probably take a pass on Tesla stock.
 The company needs to use all the cash flow at its disposal to bring its operations to profitability, invest in growth initiatives, and pay down debt.
 While there is always a possibility that Tesla’s massive share price rally could continue, it is also possible the stock could fall.
 Investors should remember that volatility can work both ways.